 I was determined to make an inexpensive seaweed salad that tastes delicious and I can eat a bigger serving without spending the money.
 Of course, it’s not exactly the same seaweed you get in the Japanese restaurants, but I actually liked it even better.

-Where Can You Buy Seaweed for Your Seaweed Salad?
+Where Can You Buy the Best Seaweed?

 If you’re lucky enough to live where they harvest and sell local seaweed, then by all means… get it local.
 However, dried seaweed is rather easy to find and works great in this seaweed salad recipe.